 - Share all financial aid information with parent(s) or guardian(s).

 Dropping below full-time status or completely withdrawing from your semester abroad program could have an adverse effect on your financial aid package.
-Therefore, if your enrollment status changes, notify the CIP and Hawk Central immediately.
+Therefore, if your enrollment status changes, notify the CIP and the Financial Aid Office immediately.

 - The Financial Aid Page provides links to scholarship searches and comprehensive listing of financial aid information.

 - Fast Web provides a free customized list of financial aid sources, including private sector scholarships, fellowships, grants, and loans.

 - The College Board Scholarship Search and P.L.A.T.O.
 Scholarship Search are other pertinent engines for grant information.

 - StudyAbroad.com, the University of Minnesota, and Michigan State University also have information on scholarships and grants for study abroad.

 - CareerOneStop provides a searchable database of scholarships and fellowships.